-If everyone, or even the majority of people in this country truly wanted to end homelessness and the dangers that go with it here in the United States, it would happen.
+If everyone, or even just the majority of people in this country, truly wanted to end homelessness and the dangers that go with it here in the United States, it would happen.
 Making poverty a crime is not the answer.
 Forcing people to move on is not the answer.
-Starving people or letting them die for lack of healthcare, or shelter from the elements, and the dangers associated with being reviled, is not the answer.
+Starving people or letting them die from a lack of healthcare or shelter from the elements is not the answer.
 In short, hate is not the answer.

-There are currently many people who are unemployed, homeless, and/or on food stamps who have college degrees.
+There are currently many people who are unemployed, homeless, or on food stamps who have college degrees.
 It does no good to know how to fish if there are no fishing jobs available.
-Indeed, no amount of education or skill will make up for no jobs of any kind available.
+Indeed, no amount of education or skill will make up for a lack of jobs.

-Except for the grace of God, anyone could find him or herself living in poverty or homeless.
-Amazing that so many people who call themselves Christians and who insist this country (the U.S.) was founded on Christian principles and values do not seem to know the first thing about Christian principles and values as stated in the Bible and spoken of in the Red Words.
+Without the grace of God, anyone could find him or herself living in poverty or homeless.
+It's amazing that so many people who call themselves Christians and who insist this country (the U.S.) was founded on Christian principles and values do not seem to know the first thing about Christian principles and values as stated in the Bible and spoken of in the Red Words.

-These uninformed people masquerading as Christians seem to truly believe that Jesus went around healing the sick and charging horrendous fees for so doing just like doctors do nowadays – and of course refusing to heal those who could not pay, also like doctors and hospitals do nowadays.
+These uninformed people masquerading as Christians seem to truly believe that Jesus went around healing the sick and charging horrendous fees for doing so, just like doctors do nowadays – and of course he refused to heal those who could not pay, just like doctors and hospitals do nowadays.

-People who encourage violence through words, hate, or the passage of laws that criminalize something people cannot help being (poor, and or disabled in this case), and against people who are the least able to help themselves, are not behaving in any way that is exemplified as Christian in the Bible.
+People who encourage violence through words, hate, or the passage of laws that criminalize something people cannot control are not behaving in any way that is exemplified as Christian in the Bible.

-While I am a strong Christian, I must say I have known atheists who behaved more like Christians are expected by God to behave, than people who claim the Christian label.
+While I am a strong Christian, I must say I have known atheists who behaved more like Christians are expected to behave, than people who claim the Christian label.

 Sources for This Article